-A very old flushing spaniel named for Clumber Park in Sherwood Forest in England, the breed was developed to push through low hedges in search of game.
-They remain a determined, methodical hunting dog that works close to the hunter.
+A very old flushing spaniel named Clumber Park in Sherwood Forest in England, the breed was developed to push through low hedges in search of game.
+They remain determined, a methodical hunting dog that works close to the hunter.
 Breeder Dr.

 Roe Froman, DVM describes them as the “Humvee” of spaniels.

 “Find it, flush it, fetch it,” Froman said of the breed’s job.
 “I love hunting with Clumber Spaniels.
 I don’t know how many hunt test legs we’ve put on our dogs.
 Many, many, many for the 20 years we’ve been doing this.
 It is the most fun I think we can have with our dogs.
 We love it.
 They love it.
 I love it.”